have all heard the expression, "Listen to your mother." There

 They were able to get help, and soon the police arrived to move the

 car (this was about 1909, I believe, so it was probably one of those

 early touring cars) and to get the couple to safety.

-minutes, Alexander went on with his sermon.
+a few minutes, Alexander went on with his sermon.
 When the police inspected

 the car they reported that the clock on the dashboard had broken at

 exactly 10:45.
 I have no doubt that Rebecca's prayers had something

 church has always been the site of many miraculous events.
 When I was